EntityGraphQL/EntityGraphQL/README.md

 Now if a field or mutation has `AuthorizeClaims` it will check if the supplied `ClaimsIdentity` contains any of those claims using the claim type `ClaimTypes.Role`.

-_Note: if you provide multiple `[GraphQLAuthorize]` attributes on a single field/mutation they are treat as or.
-I.e. you require any 1 of those claims.
+_Note: if you provide multiple `[GraphQLAuthorize]` attributes on a single field/mutation they are treat as `AND` meaning all claims are required.
+If you provide a single `[GraphQLAuthorize]` attribute with multiple claims in it they are treats as `OR` i.e. any of the claims are required.

 ## Mutations